y0k4i-1337/gsprayer/README.md

 poetry run ./gsprayer.py -r 1 -U emails.txt -P passwords.txt --proxy 127.0.0.1:9050 spray --lockout 30
 ```

+### Note

+If you are using a proxy with a protocol other than HTTP, you should specify the schema like `socks5://127.0.0.1:9050`.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/yok4i/gsprayer/tags).